rezonant/dibello/README.md

 ### Getting results as they arrive

-When you request more than one item within Skate, you will receive a Promise-like object with .then() and .catch() methods.
+When you request more than one item within Dibello, you will receive a Promise-like object with .then() and .catch() methods.
 The promise will be resolved once all item events have been received from IndexedDB, and the array of those items will be provided as the value of the promise.
 However, such requests also have an .emit() function which allows you to receive items as